yuvaneai/RAK-PVM/README.md

 cd downstream/
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```
-Both stages are conducted for 50 epochs on a single NVIDIA RTX PRO 6000 GPU with a batch size of 128.
+The downstream classification stage is conducted for 100 epochs on a single NVIDIA RTX PRO 6000 GPU with a batch size of 128.